UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Crown Administrative Ward/Crown Administrative Ward.md

 | Bookshop | **The Civic Codex** | Carries authorized law texts and banned apocrypha “for study.” |
 | Inn | **The Square’s Rest** | Housing for visiting bureaucrats and inquisitors. |

----

-## GM Hooks
-- A Conclave edict is issued — but no one remembers writing it.
-- A clerk vanishes after filing a “petition of annulment” against a divine law.
-- An infernal ledger appears in the Bureau, its entries written in living script.